haris-git/Android-Form/README.md

 Example of a functional app that uses two activities for future reference.
 In the first activity there is a simple form where the user can enter some information and two buttons, a **Cancel** button that erases everything and a **Next** button that opens the next activity.
 The second activity prints a "hello" message and the information that the user had entered in the previous screen **(the app passes data from one activity to another)**.

 The format of the app is the same in landscape and portrait mode.
+Also the user can scroll up and down the screen.

 You can see how the app looks like after opening the preview.png